ihmeuw/vivarium_research/docs/source/intervention_models/zinc_supplementation/index.rst

 #.
 We do not consider the impact of zinc supplementation on diarrheal disease severity, including excess mortality rate or disability weights.

 #.
 We do not consider effect modification of zinc supplementation by malnutrition status (nor do we consider the impact of malnutrition of diarrheal diseases remission or duration).
 This may underestimate the impact of the intervention of wasting in the :ref:`acute malnutrition simulation <2019_concept_model_vivarium_ciff_sam>`.

+#.
+We assume a simple model of zinc supplementation uptake.

 Validation and Verification Criteria
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~